Zaakkuu/Zaakkuu/README.md

 Graduated Dev Academy Aotearoa (800hr bootcamp).
 Building TailTrail - Lost pet finding full-stack app.

+### ~~.~~ cd ./reachOut

+Im open to work and if you’d like to get in touch (for any reason), feel free to reach out to me through email, linkedIn or instagram.

 ### ~~.~~  find /home/zach -name "contact" -type f

 ./contact/email/saphre3@gmail.com <- Email for CV